Short Term Loans

-The interest rate you pay on these financial products also reflects the costs incurred by lenders when some of their borrowers actually do default on their loans
+The interest rate you pay on these financial products also reflects the costs incurred by lenders when some of their borrowers default on repayments.

 For example, if you borrow money at 133.1% per annum fixed for a period of nine months, the APR is actually 535%.
-In almost all cases with short-term loans lasting less than 12 months, the APR is a lot higher than the actual interest rate.
+In almost all cases with borrowings lasting less than 12 months, the APR is a lot higher than the actual interest rate.

 You should only take out a short-term loan if you can comfortably afford to meet all the repayments on the date due and if you know where the money is going to come from.

-If your application is accepted either by one of the finance companies directly or by a broker you're working with, your lender may be able to transfer the money into your bank account within minutes* of you accepting the loan.
+If your application is accepted, your lender may be able to transfer the money into your bank account within minutes* of you accepting the loan.

-Short term loans aren't your only option.
-You should only ever consider borrowing money when you can't find the money that you need from another source and when you're sure that you can afford each repayment in full and on time.
-Please take note of what is in the "warning late repayment" part of this page, as defaulting on a loan can have consequences for your future borrowing.
+No, short term loans aren't your only option.
+You should only ever consider borrowing when you can't find the money that you need from another source and when you're sure that you can afford to meet each repayment in full and on time.
+Please take note of this as defaulting on a loan can have consequences for your future borrowing.

 I am worried about my current level of debt